On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

-When attempting to sufficiently measure the gated summing probabilities we must consider summing with both the gate and the GOI -- separately and then simultaneously.
-In practice, this would look like collecting multiple spectra: One spectra for the gate and GOI in coincidence with a 180 coincidence with the gamma; one for gate and GOI in coincidence with a 180 with the gate, another where both the gate and the GOI have a 180; and finally we must account for the summing of the gate and the GOI so a 180 coincidence of the gate and gamma is needed.
-The first two account for when only one summing with an extra gamma occurs, and the third accounts for when two summing events with an extra gamma occur.
-We may then consider the zeroth order as the summing of gate and gamma; first order as the summing of gate and extra or GOI and extra; and second order gated coincidence summing as the summing of gate with extra and gamma with extra.
-In detail, we first look at the first order gate coincidence summing.
-Following the same process as before,
+When attempting to sufficiently measure the gated summing probabilities, the summing with both the $\gamma_{gate}$ and the GOI must be considered--separately and then simultaneously.
+In practice, this would look like collecting multiple spectra: One spectrum for $\gamma_{gate}$ and GOI in coincidence--with a 180-degree coincidence with the GOI; one for $\gamma_{gate}$ and GOI in coincidence--with a 180-degree coincidence with $\gamma_{gate}$; another where both $\gamma_{gate}$ and the GOI have a 180; and finally, the summing of $\gamma_{gate}$ and the GOI must be accounted for, so a 180-degree coincidence of $\gamma_{gate}$ and GOI is needed.
+The first two account for when only one summing event with an extra gamma-ray occurs, and the third accounts for when two summing events with an extra gamma-rays occur.
+The zeroth-order gated coincidence is considered as the summing of $\gamma_{gate}$ and GOI; first-order as the summing of $\gamma_{gate}$ and extra or GOI and extra; and second-order gated coincidence summing as the summing of gate with extra and gamma with extra.
+Following the same process as before, first order gate coincidence summing can be given by

-Where,
+where

-The left hand side of equation 60 thus gives us the permutations of all extra gamma where at least one is in a selected detector.
-We have not included any angular correlations so by including the probabilities of hitting a single detector we may allow it to be the 180 degree detector of the gamma of interest.
-Moreover, we can continually use this fact to account for both scenarios of the first order gated coincidence summing by multiplying the probabilities by 2.
-We may now take the above matrices and use the PGF with the non-linearity condition to arrive at the first order correction for the summing out of the gated probabilities.
+The left hand side of Eq.~\eqref{eqn:eqn65} thus gives the permutations of all extra gamma-rays where at least one is in a selected detector.
+No angular correlations have been included, so by using the probability of hitting a single detector, the 180-degree detector of the GOI is selected.
+Moreover, this fact can be continually used to account for both scenarios of the first order gated coincidence summing by multiplying the probabilities by two.
+The above matrices and the PMF with the non-linearity condition are used to arrive at the first order correction for the summing-out of the gated probabilities:

-For the second order correction we require at least two gammas to be in certain detectors and the extra gammas not in the four detectors used for the quad-coincidences.
-Following this notion we get the following correction matrices where we negate the permutations with $\omega$ terms of $q=1$ as we require at least $q=2$.
+For the second order correction, at least two gamma-rays are required to be in certain detectors, with the extra gamma-rays not in the four detectors used for the quad-coincidences.
+Building on this idea, the following correction matrices are given, where the permutations with $\omega$ terms of $q=1$ are negated as at least $q=2$ is required:

-Where,
+where

-The second order corrections would then be,
+The second order corrections would then be